 By default, eDirectory disables logging for a failed login event.
 To enable this, configure the Nsure Audit settings for eDirectory to log the Add Value events in the NCP server object.
 You also need to enable the intruder detection on containers where auditing of these events is required.
 For more information, see TID 10092488.

-The eDirectory 8.8.8 Patch 4 non-root comes with an empty <eDirectroy install path>/sbin/pre_ndsd_start, this causes the paths for Identity Manager not to be set, and therefore not being able to start.
+The non-root eDirectory 8.8.8 Patch 4 comes with an empty <eDirectroy install path>/sbin/pre_ndsd_start script that does not allow to set the paths for Identity Manager.
+As the paths are not set, Identity Manager. is not able to start.

 DHost crashes if the administrator logs off when a repair window is still open.
 When you run a repair utility, all the repair windows must be closed before logging out of the Windows session.